 As a result, we consider the Czech Republic to be a decent location for a security and privacy company.
 It is surely better than places like the United States or the UK, but not as good as some other locales we discuss on this site.

-AVG Secure VPN shares a server network with Avast SecureLine VPN
+AVG Secure VPN shares servers with Avast SecureLine VPN

 No review of AVG Secure VPN is complete without discussing past activities of the parent company.
 But first, let’s cover some background information.

 In 2016, Avast Software agreed to buy AVG.
 One result of that transaction is that AVG Secure VPN shares the same VPN server network as Avast Secureline VPN (see our Avast VPN review).
-This reflects badly on AVG’s VPN because the Avast network is not large, nor is it particularly fast.
+This reflects badly on AVG’s VPN because the Avast network is not large, nor is it particularly fast, based on our tests.
 In addition, the network has a limited capacity for streaming geo-blocked content and P2P (torrenting) activities.

 Worse, Avast has been caught doing some sketchy things in the past.
 All in all, we would much prefer to see AVG Secure VPN as a completely independent service, rather than its current status.